DuckyMomo20012/email-remote-access/README.md

 To change the email reply type to a separate email, you can uncheck the setting:
 `Settings > Send response as reply`.

+> [!NOTE]
+>
-> **Note**: There is a known issue when executing multiple instructions at the
+> There is a known issue when executing multiple instructions at the same time,
-> same time, it will cause the SSL error.
-So please execute one instruction
+> it will cause the SSL error.
+So please execute one instruction after a short
-> after a short time (about ~2 seconds).
+> time (about ~2 seconds).

 ### Mail Server

 [⬆️ Back to top](#notebook_with_decorative_cover-table-of-contents)

-This is the server that will do everything that the [Mail App](#mail-app) can do, but it will not have the GUI.
+This is the server that will do everything that the [Mail App](#mail-app) can do, but it will not have the GUI, and it will **automatically execute the email instructions**.

 Run the mail server: